The following guide may be useful for anyone wanting to get the best from the website application and content.

 A Tag Cloud of labels to navigate to the same tagged posts.

-A link to our portfolios, news, RSS, privacy and terms of service.
+A link to the portfolios, news, RSS, privacy and terms of service.

-Shows our main contact email address.
+Shows the main contact email address.
 Click on it to send an email.

 Shows the time and date the page/post was updated.
 This indicates the freshness of the content.

-Contains a standard copyright notice for our content and a link to our sister sites and main hosts.
+Contains a standard copyright notice for the content and a link to the sister sites and main hosts.